sagemath/sage/src/doc/en/installation/source.rst

 .. envvar:: SAGE_TIMEOUT

-  used for Sage's doctesting: the number of seconds to allow a doctest before timing it out.
+  Used for Sage's doctesting: the number of seconds to allow a doctest before timing it out.
   If this isn't set, the default is 300 seconds (5 minutes).

 .. envvar:: SAGE_TIMEOUT_LONG

-  used for Sage's doctesting: the number of seconds to allow a doctest before timing it out, if tests are run using ``sage -t --long``.
+  Used for Sage's doctesting: the number of seconds to allow a doctest before timing it out, if tests are run using ``sage -t --long``.
   If this isn't set, the default is 1800 seconds (30 minutes).